helmilyn/helmilyn.github.io/_portfolio/_graphic-design/misiu.md

 custom_order: 4
 back_url: /graphic-design
 ---
 Misiu Notebooks are a whimsical collection of beautifully designed notebooks featuring charming bear illustrations.
-These enchanting companions offer a delightful writing experience while capturing the spirit of imagination and adventure.
+These enchanting companions offer a delightful writing experience while capturing the spirit of imagination and&nbsp;adventure.

 The star of the show is undoubtedly the adorable bear.
 "Misiu" translates to "little bear" or "sweetheart" in Polish.